xurxodiz/MarioLevels/README.md

 Those are the ant commands available:

 * `ant clean` restores the project to clean slate, removing all automatically generated files
-* `ant init` creates the initial folder structure after cleaning
+* `ant init` creates the initial folder structure after cleaning, this should only be used in a fresh install since it creates the external dependencies jar files
 * `ant grammar` creates the Java files needed to parse the schematics (but doesn't parse)
 * `ant build` compiles all sources
 * `ant schematics` uses the compiled Java parsing files to read the schematics and output the automata files